Lifting couplings in Wasserstein spaces: The category of couplings

 \end{proof}

 Optimization on the arrows gives the following pq-metrics,

 which are the celebrated Wasserstein pq-metrics.
-Moreover: \begin{itemize} \item If the cost function $c$ on $X$ is symmetric, then $P_kX$ is a symmetric weighted category, and hence \eqref{Wasserstein} is a symmetric cost function as well (i.e.~a pseudometric); \item It is well known that the infimum in \eqref{Wasserstein} is actually attained in many cases~\cite[Theorem~4.1]{villani}, and in that case $P_kX$ is an optimization-complete weighted category. \item If we see $X$ as a weighted category (with unique morphisms between any two points), the map $\delta:X\to PX$ assigning to each point $x$ the Dirac measure $\delta_x$ is an embedding of weighted categories. \end{itemize}
+Moreover, the following are true. \begin{itemize} \item If the cost function $c$ on $X$ is symmetric, then $P_kX$ is a symmetric weighted category, and hence \eqref{Wasserstein} is a symmetric cost function as well (i.e.~a pseudometric). \item It is well known that the infimum in \eqref{Wasserstein} is actually attained in many cases~\cite[Theorem~4.1]{villani}, and in that case $P_kX$ is an optimization-complete weighted category. \item If we see $X$ as a weighted category (with unique morphisms between any two points), the map $\delta:X\to PX$ assigning to each point $x$ the Dirac measure $\delta_x$ is an embedding of weighted categories.
+The reason why we have an embedding is that any two Dirac measures $\delta_x$ and $\delta_y$ admit a unique coupling $\delta_{(x,y)}$. \item The map $\delta$ is natural in $X$, on objects it can be seen as the unit of the Kantorovich monad \cite{breugel,ours_kantorovich}.
+Moreover, the multiplication of the Kantorovich monad is a nontrivial example of a submetry, as proven in \cite[Appendix~A]{ours_ordered}. \end{itemize}